simbli/seacharts/README.md

 ## Usage
-This module supports reading and processing the `FGDB` files for sea depth data found [here]( https://kartkatalog.geonorge.no/metadata/2751aacf-5472-4850-a208-3532a51c529a).
+This module supports reading and processing `FGDB` files for sea depth data such as the Norwegian coastal data set used for demonstration purposes, found [here]( https://kartkatalog.geonorge.no/metadata/2751aacf-5472-4850-a208-3532a51c529a).

 ### Downloading regional datasets